muaz234/MuazLabs-SimpleDiary-Ionic/README.md

 To run the file on android.

 1. Clone the repo
+2. add your own firebase config file.
+3. run npm install firebase --save with root priviledges.
-2. run in terminal ionic cordova platform add android
+4. run in terminal ionic cordova platform add android
-3. run in terminal ionic cordova run android --device.
+5. run in terminal ionic cordova run android --device.
-4. Make sure development mode is enabled in your device bundled with allow install from USB
+6. Make sure development mode is enabled in your device bundled with allow install from USB